 According to the American Optometric Association (AOA), children should have a thorough eye exam at the age of 6 months, again at the age of 3, and just before starting kindergarten or first grade, at age 5 or 6.
 Many of the eye problems that affect children are treatable, and early treatment can prevent life-long vision problems.
 One common problem is astigmatism.

 What is Astigmatism?

 Astigmatism is an imperfection in the curvature of the eye.
 When the cornea (the clear front cover of the eye) or the lens inside the eye is curved instead of being even and smooth in all directions, astigmatism occurs.
-The eye is normally shaped perfectly round like a basketball, but with astigmatism the eye is more elongated, similar to a football.
 This curvature distorts light rays as they enter the eye and causes blurred vision.
 Both distance vision and near vision are affected.